matovic5/neuro_mine/README.md

 <br>*Lab Website:* https://www.thermofish.org/

 All code is licensed under the MIT license.
 See LICENSE for details.
-<br>© Martin Haesemeyer, Kaarthik A Balakrishnan and Jamie D Costabile, 2020-2023
+<br>© Martin Haesemeyer, Jamie D Costabile, Kaarthik A Balakrishnan, and Danica Matovic 2020-2025
 <br> Questions may be directed to haesemeyer.1@osu.edu

 # Quick Start

-[1] Create an environment with using Python v3.9
+[1] Create an environment using Python v3.9

 ```bash
 conda create -n mine python=3.9